ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/database-with-cloudant.md

 Prebuilt solution for this can be found here: [Inventory Management Service Cloudant solution template](https://github.com/ibm-ecosystem-lab/inventory-management-svc-cloudant)
 !!! note
-    You will need to setup your own Cloudant database and create your `mappings.json` file as mentioned before
+    You will need to setup your own Cloudant database, create your `mappings.json` file and update your `values.yaml` Helm file as mentioned before